-Pharmacogenetics is used for prescribe the right drug for each person, thus avoiding unnecessary side effects, allowing dose adjustments if required and selecting the drug that is most effective for each person.
+Pharmacogenetics is used for prescribing the right drug for each person, thus avoiding unnecessary side effects, allowing dose adjustments if required and selecting the drug that is most effective for each person depending on their genetics.

 Pharmacogenetics is the key to the implementation of personalized medicine.

 The pharmacogenetics items are divided into “Metabolization” and “Response” for each drug.

 Genetic variants that affect the tolerability and efficacy of drugs are widely represented in the global population, so that some people find that some drugs work well for them while others find that they have no effect or even cause side effects.
 Pharmacogenetics can minimize the risk of side effects and maximize the likelihood of drug efficacy.